fbpx

 Which Nut Is Highest in Antioxidants?

 Move over pecans.
 You’ve been unseated by the walnut for the nut highest in antioxidants.
-Pecans once carried this coveted distinction, but according to a study, walnuts have the highest level of top-quality antioxidants of any nut tested.
+Pecans once carried this coveted distinction, but according to a study, walnuts have the highest level of top-quality antioxidants of any nut tested — one more reason to eat walnuts.
 One more reason to eat walnuts.

 Why eating walnuts is healthy

-In a study presented at the American Chemical Society meeting, researchers looked at the amount and quality of antioxidants in nine different nuts including pecans, cashews, macadamias, hazelnuts, Brazil nuts, pistachios, almonds, walnuts and peanuts.
-All of these nuts are high in antioxidants, but walnuts stood out by having almost twice the antioxidants as other common nuts.
+In a study presented at the American Chemical Society meeting, researchers looked at the amount and quality of antioxidants in nine different nuts, including pecans, cashews, macadamias, hazelnuts, Brazil nuts, pistachios, almonds, walnuts, and peanuts.
+All of these nuts are high in antioxidants, but walnuts stand out by having almost twice the antioxidants as other common nuts.

-How to get the health benefits of eating walnuts
+How to get the health benefits of walnuts

 The bottom line